Jeremy Lalrinnunga

-Jeremy Lalrinnunga is an Indian weightlifter from Aizawl, Mizoram.
-He represented India in the 2018 Summer Youth Olympics in Buenos Aires.
-He won the gold medal in the Boys' 62 kg category weightlifting with a lift of 274 kg (124 kg in snatch and 150 kg in clean and jerk).
-It was India's first gold medal in the Youth Olympic Games.
-Jeremy won silver medal in Asian weightlifting championship.
-At the 2019 World Weightlifting Championships, Lalrinnunga finished at 21st rank at the Men's 67 kg event.
-He won gold in the 2022 Commonwealth Games, in the 67 kg category, with a game record lift of 140 kg in snatch and 160 kg in clean and jerk.
+Subedar Jeremy Lalrinnunga (born 26 October 2002) is an Indian weightlifter.
+He made history by becoming the first Indian to win a gold medal at the Youth Olympic Games, clinching the top spot in the boys' 62 kg event at the 2018 Buenos Aires Youth Olympics.
+He continued his success on the senior stage by winning the gold medal in the men's 67 kg event at the 2022 Commonwealth Games, where he lifted a combined total of 300 kg, setting a new Games record.

 Early life

 Lalrinnunga was born on October 26, 2002, in Aizawl, Mizoram.
 In the early 1990s, his father Lalneihtluanga Ralte was well-known on the Mizoram boxing circuit.
 Jeremy comes from a lowly background because his family circumstances prevented him for a very long time from pursuing his aspirations.
 His father began working as a labourer on contract with the neighbourhood Public Works Department in an effort to provide for his family (PWD).